 Cruciferous vegetables like broccoli, cabbage, Brussels sprouts, and cauliflower contain phytoestrogens, though in smaller amounts.

-Broccoli, cauliflower, and white cabbage contains secoisolariciresinol, a lignan.
+Broccoli, cauliflower, and white cabbage contain secoisolariciresinol, a lignan.

-Brussels sprouts and broccoli sprouts contain coumestrol, a phytoestrogen that has estrogenic effects.
+Brussels sprouts and broccoli sprouts provide coumestrol, a phytoestrogen that has estrogenic effects.

 However, mature broccoli and cabbage do not contain detectable levels of coumestrol.